 A suspect has been arrested on suspicion of drug dealing, and an unlabelled white powder was found in their pocket.
 It is impossible to determine by visual examination what the powder contains, so specialist scientific tests must be carried out.
 You have been hired to establish whether the powder is a simple headache remedy as the suspect claims, or an illegal drug.
-Learners will identify the compounds present in the powder by determining the functional groups using IR analysis and drawing conclusions to determine the legality of the powder.
+Learners will identify the compounds present in the powder by determining the functional groups using IR analysis and comparing the melting points of the compounds.
+They will then draw conclusions to determine the legality of the powder.